approov/web-quickstart-fingerprintjs-javascript/README.md

 approov web -fingerprintjs -add aaaaa12345 -apiToken bbbbb12345 -region RoW -embedResult
 ```

-We add the `-embedResult` flag only when we want to [have access](https://approov.io/docs/latest/approov-usage-documentation/#approov-embed-token-claim-for-fingerprintjs) to the full response from the FingerprintJS request lookup made by the Approov web attester to the FingerprintJS API.
+We use the `-embedResult` flag only when we want to [have access](https://approov.io/docs/latest/approov-usage-documentation/#approov-embed-token-claim-for-fingerprintjs) to the full response from the FingerprintJS request lookup made by the Approov web attester to the FingerprintJS API.
 In this quickstart we are adding it for debug proposes only.

 ### Replace the Code Placeholders